September 25, 2013:

 On Earth Day, three youth plaintiffs filed a brief in response to the Texas Commission on

 Environmental Quality’s (TCEQ) argument that the district court did not have jurisdiction to hear the their claims in a climate change lawsuit filed in 2011.
-Adam Abrams, with the Texas Environmental Law Center, filed the lawsuit, on behalf of the young plaintiffs, against the TCEQ in state court, seeking judicial review of the TCEQ’s denial of the plaintiffs’ petition for rulemaking to reduce the state’s greenhouse gas emissions.
+Attorney Adam Abrams, with the Texas Environmental Law Center, filed the lawsuit, on behalf of the young plaintiffs, against the TCEQ in state court, seeking judicial review of the TCEQ’s denial of the plaintiffs’ petition for rulemaking to reduce the state’s greenhouse gas emissions.
+TCEQ is attempting to overturn Judge Triana’s decision holding that the atmosphere is a public trust resource under the State Constitution.
+The Appeals Court will decide in this case whether these youth plaintiffs had the right to take their case to court and whether the court, not TCEQ, is the proper government body to interpret the law.
+Read press release here.

 June 14, 2012: